• Home

 Finally, whomever you choose in terms of music studies, the proof of the value of the education you receive lies in what you do with it.
 As Charles Stier writes in his book, What happens after graduation?
 The Classical Musician and the Music Business: “The first and most important step in becoming a professional musician is to seek out and remain with the best teacher.
 The second step is to know when to leave.
 The third step is to take what you have been taught and redefine those values in your own terms.”

 Music career strategist Angela Myles Beeching is author of Beyond Talent: Creating a Successful Career in Music and has advised hundreds of musicians on a full range of career-related issues.
 This article has been excerpted and adapted from a piece she originally wrote for New England Conservatory’s Career Services Center where she was director from 1993-2010.
 She has also worked as a consultant to the Indiana University Jacobs School of Music.
-Beeching maintains a thriving consulting practice, Beyond Talent Consulting,offering strategic career and business coaching to musicians.
+She currently directs the Center for Music Entrepreneurship at Manhattan School of Music and maintains a thriving consulting practice, Beyond Talent Consulting.

 Copyright, Angela Beeching, July 13, 2011